patricksimpson/dotfiles/README.md

 :skull:

-I've retired my vim settings.
-Made the switch to Emacs in ~2016.
+I've retired my vim settings in ~2016.

-I've left my dotfiles for posterity.
+Here are my dotfiles, for posterity.

-I used many vim plugins such as:
+I've used many vim plugins and were an inspiration for many of my current emacs settings...

 - Vundle
 - nerdtree